 - Use it to make infused vinegars and oils.

-- Fresh, young leaves and flowers can be used in salads.
+- Fresh, young flowers can be used in salads.

-Yarrow is available at your local health store or online in the following forms: fresh herb, dried herb, capsule, tablet, tincture, liquid extract or tea.
-You also may be able to find fresh yarrow in the wild depending on where you live.
+You also may be able to find fresh yarrow flowers in the wild depending on where you live.

 A typical dose of the herb is 4.5 grams per day for inflammatory issues.
 However, there are no modern clinical studies to confirm this dose, so it’s best to speak with a professional on proper dosing for your particular needs.